cygraphspace/cygraphspace.github.io/graphspace-java-client/README.md

 # Note
 The GraphSpace Java Client library is currently very limited as it was created with different goals.
 Currently, it does not support creating graphs from the ground up.
 In case you need more functionlity, it is recommended to use [python client](https://graphspace-python.readthedocs.io) instead.
-Please file an [issue](http://github.com/Murali-group/CyGraphSpace/issues) if you'd like us to implement any feature.

 # Installation
-Get the GraphsSpace Java Client jar file from [here](https://github.com/Murali-group/CyGraphSpace/blob/develop/apps/GraphSpaceJavaClient-1.0.0.jar)
+Get the GraphsSpace Java Client jar file from [here](https://cygraphspace.github.io/downloads/GraphSpaceJavaClient-1.0.0.jar)

 ### For Maven Projects